loicmaes/portfolio/README.md

 Welcome to the GitHub repository of my personal portfolio frontend!
 This project aims to create an online showcase to present my skills, projects, and professional background.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the CC-BY-NC-ND 4.0 License.
 See the [LICENSE](LICENSE) file for more information.

 ## Technical Stack
 This frontend has been developed using the following technologies: